Nursing Visa Sponsorship Jobs in Wisconsin

 Which visa types are most common for nursing roles in Wisconsin?

-EB-3 immigrant visa petitions are the most common pathway for internationally trained nurses, often combined with a temporary H-1B or H-1B1 filing while the green card is processed.
+EB-3 immigrant visa petitions are the most common pathway for internationally trained nurses, often combined with a temporary H-1B visa or H-1B1 visa filing while the green card is processed.
 EB-3 requires NCLEX passage, credential evaluation by CGFNS or a similar body, and an employer-filed PERM labor certification.
-Some nurses enter on TN status if they are Canadian or Mexican citizens, as registered nursing is a qualifying TN occupation.
+Some nurses enter on TN visa status if they are Canadian or Mexican citizens, as registered nursing is a qualifying TN occupation.

 Which cities in Wisconsin have the most nursing sponsorship jobs?